aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/miscellaneous/writing-metadata-to-mpp/_index.md

 {{% alert color="primary" %}}

-Aspose.Tasks API provides a facility for writing metadata to MPP files for calendars, tasks, task links, resources and resource assignments.
+Aspose.Tasks for C++ API provides a facility for writing metadata to MPP files for calendars, tasks, task links, resources and resource assignments.

 {{% /alert %}}
 ## **Writing Metadata to Microsoft Project Files**